We are proud to be part of the South Gloucestershire Learning Alliance.

 - Showcasing examples of best practice for the teaching of reading and maths so that schools can critique practice and evolve provision

 - Shared CPD opportunities and networking between schools both within South Glos and around the country.

-Now in our second year of collaboration, we are striving to build on the success of 2018-19 with a focus on reading, maths, higher prior attainers, disadvantaged learners and curriculum design.
+Now in our fourth year of collaboration, we are striving to build on the success of the past three years with a focus on reading, maths, higher prior attainers, disadvantaged learners and curriculum design.
 Please do not hesitate to get in touch if you feel we could learn from your school or if you would like to visit one of ours.